-5 Incredible Desert Hotels Around the World
+5 Best Desert Hotels in the World 2026 (Bucket List)

 There is something about the desert that strips everything back to essentials.
 No trees, no clutter, no distractions.
 Just vast open space, dramatic light, and a silence so deep you can hear your own heartbeat.
 It sounds inhospitable, but some of the world's most extraordinary hotels have been built in exactly these landscapes, turning the emptiness into a feature rather than a flaw.